Youth Arts Project Grants:

 6. Include a self-addressed stamped envelope for any materials that need to be returned.

-7. Please do not use binders, folders, or protector sheets for the 6 separate sets for materials.
+7. Please do not use binders, folders, or protector sheets for the 6 separate sets of materials.
 Staples or clips are acceptable.
 Separate large envelopes may be used to contain the collated materials.
 It is helpful if you use post-it notes or label the application cover sheets to indicate original set, 1,2, 3 etc.

 8. Make one copy of everything for your files.